Some of the AccessUI Ribbon & Tree Builder Features

 The original AccessUI was conceived in 2001 when a client’s Access app using the MSCOMCTL treeview started failing on just a few of the clients computers.
 After considerable banging the head against the wall we figured out Microsoft had slightly different versions of MSCOMCTL that shared the same GUID.
 I believe that Microsoft MapPoint was the culprit.

-Not wanting to deal with that type of issue we switch to the DBi Tech treeview and never had any problems once you the ActiveX control where registered.
+Not wanting to deal with that type of issue again, we switched to the DBi Tech treeview and never had any problems once ActiveX control were registered.
 You had to buy the Dbi treeview as part of a package.
-While most of the controls has limited use there were a dozen or so that had lots of potential.
+While most of the controls had limited uses, there were a dozen or so that had lots of potential.
 With those extra controls, the idea for a framework to speed up our development came to light.
 That became the AccessUI.
 You can see the old site here .

 A few years later I had the opportunity to join Microsoft and be a part of the Access Team.
 Part of me going to Microsoft was not continuing with the AccessUI development.
 As a result nothing happened for a decade.